feiguo-cienet/maxtext-llama/gpu/gke-1-node/README.md

 ### Configuring GCS and required permissions

-Create a GCS bucket to store our models:
+Create GCS bucket to store our models checkpoints and metrics if it's not created:
 ```bash
 gcloud storage buckets create gs://${BUCKET_NAME}
 ```